List of Jeopardy! contestants: Jane Gschwend

 Jane Gschwend a high school dropout and homemaker from Lancaster, Pennsylvania, held the record for the most money won in regular Jeopardy! play for the original series with her $8,250 total over five days.
 She was upset in the semifinal round of the 1969 Tournament of Champions but returned as part of the all-time best charity game on the 2000th episode in 1972, winning that game.
 Host Art Fleming cited Gschwend as an example of how a common person without traditional credentials could succeed at the game.

 Jay Wolpert

 Jay Wolpert won the 1969 Tournament of Champions.
 He later became known as a game show producer, screenwriter, and occasional actor.

-1984–present
+1984–2002

 Jerry Frankel

 Jerry Frankel, a musician and composer from Buffalo, New York, was a five-time undefeated champion during Trebek's first season, winning $32,650.
 He became that version's first Tournament of Champions winner, earning the $100,000 grand prize by defeating Bruce Fauman and Steve Rogitz in the two-game final.